-The hard drives are used to permanently store data including the operating system that is required for the computer to function as well as the personal files of the user, such as digital camera photographs, emails and documents.
+The hard disks are used to permanently store data including the operating system that is required for the computer to function as well as the personal files of the user, such as digital camera photographs, emails and documents.
 Without the hard drive, the computer cannot function.

-Components of a Hard Drive
+The Components of a Hard Drive

 A desktop hard drive contains a spindle, head actuator, read/write actuator arm, platter and a read/write head.
 The rear of the hard drive contains a disk controller that is a main circuit board that allows the hard drive to connect and communicate with the computer.

-Any data can be stored to a hard drive, including any operating system and software files required to make the computer function and all user files, such as downloaded files, photographs, emails, documents and music.
+Any data can be stored to a hard disk, including any operating system and software files required to make the computer function and all user files, such as downloaded files, photographs, emails, documents and music.